 I do find that some of the very broad nibs result in a line that has too much colour variation for me.
 If the nib had a sharp line, like a stub, then it seems to appear more to me.

-This is the name fore the "new" black issued in 2010, Mystery Black, is almost identical to the previous black.
+This is the name fore the "new" black issued in 2010, Mystery Black, I think this is almost identical to the previous black.

-That being said, it is a good black, one that perhaps I should use more.
-Nice tone, and reasonable good flow in a variety of pens.
+That being said, it is a good black if I had to use it.
+The colour has an acceptable tone, and reasonable good flow in a variety of pens.
 I have a bottle of the black and work it into my rotations of ink to see how its performance ranks in a variety of pens and writing situations.
-If I want a very dark black, I still lean towards Aurora Black, but I am happy with the performance of this ink.
+If I want a dark black, but the reason I mention that "if you have to use it" is that I lean towards Aurora Black as the best black ink available.